ismailabashidze/hampa_mother/src/pages/[lang]/images.md

 **Location:** `src/assets/avatars/`
 **Usage:** User avatars in the hero section **Dimensions:** 60×60 pixels each
-**Description:** A diverse set of avatar images representing the community of mothers using HamPay-e Madar.
+**Description:** A diverse set of avatar images representing the community of mothers using MamaTogether.
 Should include women of different ages, ethnicities, and backgrounds to reflect the diversity of Iranian mothers.
 Each avatar should be friendly and approachable, with neutral expressions that convey trustworthiness.